polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 ## You're Finished
 Congratulations!
 You've started your own blockchain!

-In this tutorial you've learned to compile the node-template, generate your own keypairs, create a custom chainspec that uses those keypairs, and start a private network based on your custom chainspec and the node-template.
+In this tutorial you've learned to compile the node-template, generate your own keypairs, create a custom chain spec that uses those keypairs, and start a private network based on your custom chain spec and the node-template.